chrisDaniel/SGEExamples/README.md

    - camera
    - physics

-For Video number 2 above, here is the code that generated that scene...
+For Video number 2 above, here is the code that generated that scene...where you see SGE, thats the code accessing the Simple Game Engine.

     /* ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     * On Frame